gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 **Connection**

+- Customers/Audience - we can find people across the world who are interested in the products
+- Collaborate - We can work with others to develop and deliver the product, independent of time and location
 - Connect - Contribute to online communities, gather interest and develop connections around our synthesizer product
-- Customers/Audience - we can find people across the world who are interested in the synthesizer
-- Collaborate - We can work with others to develop and deliver the product, independent of time and location